TRAINING FOR TWO

-Oxytocin and Pitocin both work in a similar way that they cause uterine contractions to both help labor progress and stop bleeding in the postpartum…That is where their similarities really end.
+When it comes to pitocin vs oxytocin, both work in a similar way in that they cause uterine contractions to both help labor progress and stop bleeding in the postpartum…but that is where their similarities really end.

 Oxytocin